 Farm Africa is a different kind of charity, working to end hunger and bring prosperity to rural eastern Africa.
 Our sustainable, community-led projects help Africa’s farmers feed Africa’s people – for the long-term.

-We want to double our impact by 2015 and are looking for talented staff to help us achieve this.
+We want to double our reach by 2015 and are looking for talented staff to help us achieve this.
 We can reach more farmers by being experts in our field, pushing boundaries, working flexibly and sharing knowledge.

-Posts in our country offices are recruited in-country and advertised in national papers, as well as ReliefWeb.
+Posts in our country offices are recruited in-country and advertised in national papers as well as ReliefWeb.

 We cannot respond to unsolicited requests and applications for employment or volunteer opportunities.

 Salary: £39,000 - £42,000 plus employers’ pension contribution